+DALLAS/FORT WORTH

-DALLAS/FORT WORTH VA North Texas Health Care System
+VA North Texas Health Care System

-The primary teaching site of Texas Tech Health Sciences Center School of Pharmacy (Dallas/Ft.
-Worth Regional Center) is the VANTHCS hospital.
-The School of Pharmacy's Regional Center classroom building is physically located on the campus of the VANTHCS and many clinical pharmacy faculty practice and teach at the VA facilities.
-The mission of the VANTHCS is to provide quality patient care to veterans; facilitate an environment for excellence in education; establish a climate which enhances research; and support the Department of Defense in a national emergency.
+The VA North Texas Health Care System (VANTHCS) hospital is the primary teaching site of Texas Tech Health Sciences Center School of Pharmacy (Dallas/Ft.
+Worth Regional Center).
+The School of Pharmacy's Regional Center classroom building is physically located on the campus of the VANTHCS, and many clinical pharmacy faculty practice and teach at the VA facilities.
+The mission of the VANTHCS is to provide quality patient care to veterans, facilitate an environment for excellence in education, establish a climate which enhances research, and support the Department of Defense in a national emergency.